aspose-html/aspose-html-reference-tutorials/html/english/java/configuring-environment/use-message-handlers/_index.md

 - **Do I need a license for this example?** A temporary license removes evaluation limits; a permanent license is required for production use.
 - **Which Java version works?** Any JDK 8+ (the sample runs on JDK 11).
 - **Can I configure the network service?** Absolutely—use `configuration.getService(INetworkService.class)` to add your handler.

+## What Is HTML to PNG Conversion?
+HTML to PNG conversion renders a web page (or a fragment of HTML) into a raster image.
+This is useful when you need static previews of dynamic content, generate thumbnails for email newsletters, or archive web pages as images.

+## Why Use Message Handlers to Intercept Network Requests Java?
+Message handlers give you **fine‑grained control** over every network request—whether it’s an image, CSS, JavaScript, or font file.
+By intercepting these requests you can **log missing assets**, provide fallback content, or even retry failed downloads, making your HTML processing pipeline **robust** and **production‑ready**.

 ## Prerequisites
 Before we dive in, make sure you have the following ready: